Brazil Arrests 5 In Dam Collapse As Death Toll Rises To 65

 HSBC estimates Vale's total liability for the accident will be $3.5 billion, Bloomberg reports.

 Ibama fined Vale the equivalent of $67 million for environmental damages Saturday.
 Judges in Brazil have frozen close to $3 billion of Vale's accounts to preserve money for compensating victims and mitigating damages.
-Bloomberg reports a government crisis committee has ordered federal regulators to audit hundreds of tailings dams in Brazil to assess their safety in light of the broken dam in Brumadinho.
+Bloomberg reports a government crisis committee has ordered federal regulators to audit hundreds of tailings dams in Brazil to assess their safety in light of the collapsed dam in Brumadinho.